Olympia Paus: Childhood and family

 She was born in the port town of Piraeus in the Athens urban area in Greece to Norwegian parents Christopher Paus (b.
 1943) and Cecilie Paus (née Wilhelmsen; b.
 1943).
 Her parents moved to Greece immediately after their wedding in 1972 when her father became an executive with Citibank's shipping division in Greece; in 1979 the family moved to London where Christopher Paus was a vice president with Citibank before becoming an independent investor in the shipping and petroleum industry through his company Pausco with offices in London and Oslo.
 Her father was reported in 2007 to own shares in Scorpion Offshore worth 80 million euro, and the family also owns shares in other companies and in real estate.
 Her mother Cecilie Paus is a member of one of Norway's wealthiest families, the billionaire Wilhelmsen family, and became one of the main owners of Wilh.
 Wilhelmsen together with her siblings on the death of their father, shipping magnate Tom Wilhelmsen, in 1978.

 Through her great-grandfather Peder Anker Wedel-Jarlsberg, the Lord Chamberlain (head of the royal court) and close confidant of King Haakon VII, Olympia Paus descends from the statesman and viceroy Herman Wedel Jarlsberg.
 Her family had close ties to the royal family during the reign of Haakon VII.
 Among her other ancestors are industrialists Einar Westye Egeberg and Halvor Schou.

 Olympia Paus spent her first three years in Greece and has lived in London ever since; she grew up in the Holland Park area of Kensington where she still lives.
-She attended Marlborough College, a boarding school in Wiltshire.
+She attended Clifton College in Bristol and Marlborough College, a boarding school in Wiltshire.
 Although she is a Norwegian citizen born to two Norwegian parents she has never lived in Norway; as a permanent resident of the United Kingdom since 1979 she has the right to apply for British citizenship, but has not done so.